Kanazawa Castle: Hokuriku’s Horizontal Hold

 Changing Owners in a Changing Japan

 During the Meiji Restoration, the samurai class was dismantled and daimyo systems dissolved.
-Kanazawa Castle and it’s lands fell into the hands of the government.
+Kanazawa Castle and its lands fell into the hands of the government.
 In 1898, headquarters for the Army’s 9th Division were built on Kanazawa Castle’s grounds.
 (They have since been relocated nearby and function as one of the two connected buildings of the National Crafts Museum.)

 In 1945, Kanazawa University was established with Kanazawa Castle as its campus, until it was moved in 1995.
 I can only imagine what it was like to study at a castle…